Containing Strawberry Freshness

 For best quality, strawberries should be preserved on the day they are harvested.
 Select berries that are firm, brightly colored, sweet-scented, and have hulls (green caps) attached.
 On average, 1 pound of fresh berries yields 1 pint of frozen berries.
 One pound of fresh berries is approximately 2/3 – 1 quart of fresh berries.
 A quart container of fresh strawberries is approximately 1½ pounds or 4 cups sliced berries.
 Wash the berries as indicated and remove the caps.

 Preserving strawberries in the form of jams, jellies or fruit spreads are rewarding ways to use ripe strawberries.
+(Canning strawberries is NOT recommended.)
 Preserves made with commercial pectin products are quick and easy to do; package directions should be carefully followed for success.
 Jam can also be made without added pectin.
 A good recipe can be found at the National Center for Home Food Preservation.
 Freezer jam is another option.
 It is made with a modified pectin as freezer jams do not require cooking.
 Freezer jam tastes more like fresh strawberries.

 Enjoy those succulent strawberries while at their prime!